 The Cisco IOS image is stored as a .bin file in a directory that shows the version number.
-A subdirectory contains the HTML files needed for web management.
-The image is stored on the system board Flash memory (flash:).
+The image is stored on the system board flash memory (flash:).

 You can use the show version privileged EXEC command to see the software version that is currently running on your switch.
 In the display, check the line that begins with System image file is....
-It shows the directory name in Flash memory where the image is stored.
+It shows the directory name in flash memory where the image is stored.

-You can also use the dir filesystem: privileged EXEC command to see the directory names of other software images you might have stored in Flash memory.
+You can also use the dir filesystem: privileged EXEC command to see the directory names of other software images you might have stored in flash memory.